Police and Criminal Evidence Act 1984: Case law

-In the case of Osman v.
-Southwark Crown Court (1999), the search of Osman was held to be unlawful because the officers searching him did not give their names and station, contrary to PACE's requirements.
+In the case of Osman v Southwark Crown Court (1999), the search of Osman was held to be unlawful because the officers searching him did not give their names and station, contrary to PACE's requirements.

-In O'Loughlin v.
-Chief Constable of Essex (1997), the courts held that the entry of a premises under section 17 PACE to arrest O'Loughlin's wife for criminal damage was unlawful because under PACE, anyone present on the premises must be given the reason for entry.
+In O'Loughlin v Chief Constable of Essex (1997), the courts held that the entry of a premises under section 17 PACE to arrest O'Loughlin's wife for criminal damage was unlawful because under PACE, anyone present on the premises must be given the reason for entry.

-In the case of Christopher James Miller v.
-Director of Public Prosecutions (2018) Mr. Miller's conviction for drug driving was revoked because West Midlands Police had breached Code C of PACE by not providing an appropriate adult, despite him telling officers that he had Asperger's syndrome and being aware from his previous interactions that he had Asperger's.
+In the case of Christopher James Miller v Director of Public Prosecutions (2018) Mr. Miller's conviction for drug driving was quashed because West Midlands Police had breached Code C of PACE by not providing an appropriate adult, despite him telling officers that he had Asperger's syndrome and being aware from his previous interactions that he had Asperger's.

-IPCC Investigation 2012/011560 - A breach of Code C of PACE occurred in 2012 when a vulnerable 11-year-old girl Child H with a neurological disability similar to autism who was denied an appropriate adult at Crawley Police Station, after she was arrested in Horsham on 4 separate occasions for minor offences between February and March 2012.
-Sussex Police referred the complaint to IPCC and accepted the IPCC recommendations.
+In 2012, a vulnerable 11-year-old girl, referred to as Child H, with a neurological disability similar to autism was denied an appropriate adult at Crawley Police Station after she was arrested in Horsham on four separate occasions for minor offences between February and March 2012.
+Sussex Police referred her complaint to the Independent Police Complaints Commission (IPCC), who found the denial of a responsible adult to be a breach of PACE Code C. The police accepted the IPCC recommendations.

-However, not all cases have gone against the police; in R. v.
-Longman (1988), it was held that the police entry of a premises to execute a search warrant for drugs was lawful, although deception had been utilised to gain entry, and, upon entering, the police had not identified themselves or shown the warrant.
+However, not all cases have gone against the police; in R v Longman (1988), it was held that the police entry of a premises to execute a search warrant for drugs was lawful, although deception had been utilised to gain entry, and, upon entering, the police had not identified themselves or shown the warrant.